 After they have cooled you may freeze them in any of the methods shown in my article Preparing Food for the Freezer

-They defrost quickly so it really doesn't take any planning.
-The microwave will also zap them in 15 to 20 seconds.
+They defrost quickly so it really doesn’t take any planning.
+Just set them out on the table and leave them alone for about 1/2 hour.
+The microwave will also zap them in 10 to 15 seconds.